Warning! Slow Walking Cloud Adoption Can Break Your Business—Here’s Why

 Last year, CIO Magazine covered my research in this area.
 They talked about the strong appetite for emerging technologies, with all of their potential risks and rewards, coupled with a growing willingness to fail fast and move forward, and how this mindset is essential for CIOs to navigate the digital era.

 Appian: You’ve said that innovation is no longer a dilemma, it’s an imperative.
-What did you mean by that…What’s the risk of not focusing on innovation and emerging digital trends?
+What did you mean by that…What’s the risk of not getting ahead of emerging digital trends?

 Andriole: Survival—one of the takeaways from our research is that early technology adoption is a matter of survival.
 But, you know the hardest time to change is when your business model is still making money.
 Your growth rate might not be what you want it to be, but you’re still growing.
 That’s the hardest time to change, especially in a public company.